dhinogz/django-boilerplate/README.md

 $ touch .env.dev
 ```

-We're gonna need to generate a SECRET_KEY for our environment variables.
+We're gonna need to generate a SECRET_KEY to paste into our .env.dev file.
 To do so, run following code on the command line.
 ```bash
 $ python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'
 ```